Perhaps some of the most visually shocking terror in video gaming comes from Parasite Eve.

 - Eve possessing Asakura.
 Orifice Invasion through the mouth with detailed descriptions of vomiting.

 - Flashbacks detail Kiyomi gradually losing control of her own body to Eve, unable to understand what's happening.
 For example, when Kiyomi and Toshiaki have sex, Eve forces Kiyomi's consciousness to sleep so she can have Toshiaki all to herself.

 - Anyone who combusted in the movie, especially the Nurse.
 Watching someone being set on fire isn't pleasant, especially for what seems to be the longest minute of your life.

-- The enemy is actually a networked intelligence that has been dormant inside our own cells for millenia adds a second, far more cerebral type of horror to a game that's already likely to keep you awake for days.
+- The enemy is actually a real-life networked intelligence that has been dormant inside our own cells for millenia adds a second, far more cerebral type of horror to a game that's already likely to keep you awake for days.

 - The fact that a normal living thing could, at any time, spontaneously combust or undergo a horrific mutation simply by being in close proximity to Eve.
 It's really saying something that combustion is probably the least nasty way to go.

 - The Ultimate Being.
 Good god.

 - The cutscene at the opera where everyone spontaneously combusts.
 Not to mention that you may think it's just All Part of the Show, then the actors stumble and fall into the audience and you think "Oh.
 Oh.
 OH NO."

 - The mutation sequences.
 Normal animals transform into ravenous beasts of war, usually by way of forcing their bodies out of their skin and splitting their skulls open.
 Not just from this game, but from all games.
 The dog from the first game and the young woman at the Akropolis Diner in the second game come to mind.
 In the first case, the poor thing's head graphically splits in three.
 The young woman's mutation starts off relatively tame, but then her eyes turn red, her hair falls off, and her mouth rips in two.